 Ansari highlighted that "advertising in cyberspace" has contributed to the promotion of animal trafficking, noting that "the smuggling of wildlife has become one of the greatest threats to the country's biodiversity."
-The environment chief furtion of this species but also ther emphasized that the leads to the destruction of
+The environment chief further emphasized that the

 According to Ansari, research from the Parliament Research Center indicates that factors such as "financial needs," "entertainment," "superstitious beliefs," and "ignorance" are the primary reasons behind wildlife trafficking in the country.